joemetric/survey-app/JoemetricReadMe.txt

 Updates finished_at column of surveys table
 Not required when Web app is deployed for the first time.

+9) rake survey:temp:set_reward_amount_for_surveys
+Updates reward_amount column of surveys table
+Not required when Web app is deployed for the first time.

 Cron job Configuration:

 1) Prepare Cron Job